LtWine/LtWine.github.io/_posts/2019-05-09-python3-springboot.markdown

     for root, dir, files in os.walk(fpath):
         for file in files:
             fullpath = os.path.join(root, file)
-            if backUpDirName not in fullpath and "/log/" not in fullpath and "/logs/" not in fullpath: t.add(fullpath)
+            if backUpDirName not in fullpath and "/log/" not in fullpath and "/logs/" not in fullpath and "/nohup.out" not in fullpath: t.add(fullpath)
     t.close()